ibhagwan/fzf-lua/README.md

-    -- severity_limit:  keep any equal or more severe (lower) -- severity_bound:  keep any equal or less severe (higher) }, complete_path = {
+    -- severity_limit:  keep any equal or more severe (lower) -- severity_bound:  keep any equal or less severe (higher) }, marks = {
+    marks = "", -- filter vim marks with a lua pattern -- for example if you want to only show user defined marks -- you would set this option as %a this would match characters from [A-Za-z] -- or if you want to show only numbers you would set the pattern to %d (0-9).
+  },
+  complete_path = {
     cmd          = nil, -- default: auto detect fd|rg|find
     complete     = { ["default"] = actions.complete },